Four Skills to Learn Before Mediation

 - Calm & Controlled: Learning this skill can help you stay calm when your partner is talking, emailing or texting.
 It will help you stay reasonable and focused on solutions.

-- Flexible thinking: Will help resolve matters in a way that works for all the family.
+- Flexible thinking: This will help resolve matters in a way that works for all the family.
 For example, learning option-generation techniques to increase the number of potential solutions for consideration.

 - Catch yourself doing it: This helps you remember to use the skills during critical moments (meetings or court) and takes you from “knowing” to “doing” – crucial in learning & behaviour change.